rwinkhart/sshyp/README.md

 ./package.sh
 ```

-The packaging script has been tested on Arch Linux with "dpkg" as a dependency for Debian and Termux packaging and "freebsd-pkg" as a dependency for FreeBSD packaging.
+The packaging script has been tested on Arch Linux with "dpkg" as a dependency for Debian/Ubuntu and Termux packaging and "freebsd-pkg" as a dependency for FreeBSD packaging.

-Haiku packaging must be done from within Haiku.
+Haiku and Fedora packaging must be done on their own respective distributions.

 The AUR version and the packages attatched to the release tags were already packaged using this script.

-Currently, the script can create packages for Haiku, FreeBSD, Arch Linux (PKGBUILD), Debian Linux, Fedora Linux, Termux, and generic.
-Packaging for other systems coming soon.
+Currently, the script can create packages for Haiku, FreeBSD, Arch Linux (PKGBUILD), Debian/Ubuntu Linux, Fedora Linux, Termux, and generic.

 # Usage
 Upon initial installation (on both the server and client devices), be sure to run: